 Following the walking tour of Historic Clay District, the bridge over South Saskatchewan River leads intuitively, on this heavily overcast day, to a right turn onto Parkview Drive NE heading aggressively uphill past the Medicine Hat Golf Course and Country Club to a well-signed right turn onto Police Point Drive and through subdivision to the entrance for Police Point Park.
 A short distance further, parking on the left provides obvious access to the trail-head for the short 1.5 KM (⅞ mile) and easy River Access Trail.

 Well-groomed and maintained crushed red brick trail curls past and through dense and diverse brush and forest on the gentle decline past outdoor picnic facility to the north shoreline of the formidable and beautiful South Saskatchewan River.

-Police Point Park is 97.7 hectares (241 acres) of natural reserve on a delta and peninsula at the pregnant bend in the South Saskatchewan River.
+Police Point Park is 97.7 hectares (241 acres) of natural reserve on a delta and peninsula at the pronounced bend in the South Saskatchewan River.
 The opposite side of the river hosts hiking trails and additional amenities at the more urban and developed Strathcona Island Park.

 As the groomed trail turns right, away from the straight stretch along the river, it becomes increasingly obvious there are multiple trail opportunities that intersect with the River Access Trail.
 Substantial diversity along the trail, which includes an eclectic mixture of variety in grassland, shrubbery and mature forest, creates an interesting hike with multiple photo opportunities.
 Damp weather accentuates the rich and fragrant odor of sagebrush within this multiple sensory experience.